 - Inter-chain communications protocol — a precursor protocol to upcoming Inter-Blockchain Communications protocol (IBC).
 IBC will provide true interoperability across multiple blockchains, thus expanding the market available to millions of current and future smart contracts developers worldwide.

 - Electronic Rights Transfer Protocol (ERTP) — a simple set of object APIs for expressing, transacting on, and transferring a great variety of digital rights among users and smart contracts.

-“We are really excited to have an end-to-end implementation the Agoric stack available to developers.
-We combine best-of-breed consensus from Cosmos, initial version of our secure runtime, and our in-progress smart contract framework so developers can start to build.
+“We are really excited to have an end-to-end implementation of the Agoric stack available to developers.
+We combine best-of-breed consensus from Cosmos, an initial version of our secure runtime, and our in-progress smart contract framework so developers can start to build.
 It’s a huge step on the road to enabling developers to transform the global economy.”

 – Agoric CEO, Dean Tribble